 Sadler Means invests in the whole child, nurturing scholars’ creative minds and talents through robust fine arts programs, including art, band, choir, dance, orchestra and theatre.

 The academy offers career and technology classes through Project Lead the Way, a national leader in science, technology, engineering and math programs.
 With a rigorous curriculum and higher education and industry partnerships, students develop the skills needed to succeed in the global economy.

 Community support is key to the students’ success.
 To foster sisterhood and strengthen bonds among the scholars, Sadler Means offers three houses that represent some of the academy’s core values: Integritas (integrity), Collegium (sisterhood) and Salubritas (wellness).
 The school also connects each student with champions on campus and mentors through Communities in Schools.

-Sadler Means is part of the LBJ and Reagan families of schools.
-As early college high schools, LBJ and Reagan offer students the opportunity to earn college credit and graduate with a diploma in one hand and an associate’s degree from Austin Community College in the other.
+Sadler Means is part of the LBJ and Northeast families of schools.
+As early college high schools, LBJ and Northeast offer students the opportunity to earn college credit and graduate with a diploma in one hand and an associate’s degree from Austin Community College in the other.

 This feeder pattern represents the path students take as they advance to high school.
 Each child's exact path is determined by his or her home address.
 To find out where your child will attend, click on the school finder below the feeder pattern.